-A bulk bag unloading system the first, and often only place, where your employees and your ingredients interact.
+A bulk bag unloader system is the first, and often only place, where your employees and your ingredients interact.
 It's also the place where bulk material handling safety starts.
-When designing a bulk bag unloading system there are ways to not only make it more efficient for your company.
+When designing a bulk bag unloader system there are ways to not only make it more efficient for your company.
 But make sure your bulk bag unloader contains these safety features, too.

 Join AZO Inc's Bill Nesti as he draws on years of experience in this brief video tour of bulk bag unloader safety considerations.
 Not only does he cover the important safety factors and nice-to-have "comfort" features for your team members, but he dives into facility safety (e.g. dust control) and even product safety (e.g., protecting it from contamination.)

-If you're considering adding or replacing bulk bag unloading capability, be sure to consider the safety recommendations in our free downloadable buying guide.
+If you're considering adding or replacing bulk bag unloader capabilities, be sure to consider the safety recommendations in our free downloadable buying guide.